 Men’s Guide to Black Tie Dress Code in DC

 When you receive an invitation to a black tie event in DC, you may ask “What does black tie attire mean?”.
-Black-tie is the most formal of all dress codes and typically signifies that the event will be an evening affair.
+Black-tie is the most formal of all dress codes you’re likely to encounter and typically signifies that the event will be an evening affair.
 Whether it's a gala, fundraiser, wedding, or red carpet event, knowing what black tie means and how to execute it properly is essential in order for you to not just meet the attire expectations, but exceed them.
 With that in mind, here is a complete guide to men's black tie dress code in DC.

 A Black Tuxedo